 - There is no equipment label with serial number, year of manufacture, etc.

-Interestingly, the "battery / power-supply" toggle switch has been retained.
+Interestingly, the "battery / power-supply" toggle switch - on top of the unit - has been retained.

 The two diagrams below show the close similarity between the schematics of the standard Feld-Hell and the HTG-1.
 A detailed schematic of the HTG-1 is provided in ref.
 1A.